This guide will help you answer The RQF Level 3 Diploma in Care Unit 2.2 Describe the factors to consider when promoting effective communication.

 Active Listening

-Active listening is crucial for effective communication.
+Active listening is important for effective communication.
 I make it a point to listen attentively to what the service users are saying, without interrupting.
 I reflect back what they say to confirm understanding.
 For example, when a service user expressed concerns about their medication, I summarised their points and asked follow-up questions to ensure I fully understood their worries.

 Questioning Techniques